faircloth-lab/phyluce/docs/installation.rst

 As of v1.5, phyluce_ uses a configuration file to keep track of paths to relvant binaries, as well as some configuration information.
 This file is located at `$CONDA/config/phyluce.conf`.
-Although you can edit this file directly, you can also create a user-specific configuration file at `~/.phyluce.conf` (not the preceding dot), which will override the default values for different paths.
+Although you can edit this file directly, you can also create a user-specific configuration file at `~/.phyluce.conf` (**note the preceding dot**), which will override the default values for different paths.
 So, if you need to use a slightly different binary or you want to experiment with new binaries (e.g. for assembly), then you can change the paths in this file rather than deal with hard-coded paths.

 .. attention:: You do NOT **need** to to anything with this file - $PATHs should
     automatically resolve.